aahendry/birthday-reminder/README.md

-# Send yourself a daily birthday reminder email with Python and Github Actions
+# Send yourself a daily birthday reminder email with Python and GitHub Actions

 After forgetting yet another birthday, I decided to set up a simple daily email reminder system.
 It consists of a Python program that is scheduled to run daily using GitHub Actions.
 All the birthdays and other anniversaries are maintained in a `csv` file and the daily email is send using Sendgrid API.
 Due to the low volumes, all the services used - are on FREE plans.